bytemaster/tornet/README.md

 Name Registration Lookup
 -----------------------------------------
+To register a name you must first calculate a difficult hash and then broadcast your registration to the network.
+Your broadcast will include a public key which will identify you as the new owner of that name until it expires.
+You must rebroadcast your name registration every month, and by referencing your prior registration you will be able to build up a reputation for a given name.

 It will be possible to assign a human readable name to an ID via the use of Namecoin.
 The combination of Namecoin, key/value store, and the distributed filesystem provides everything necessary to implement a distributed static internet that can be browsed much like the internet of the early 1990's.